Freiling87/CCU/CCU/Scratchpad.md

 ##			C	Laser Emitter
 ###				C	Mode: Metal Detector
 This would really only make sense with a Stop & Frisk mod.
-##			C	Slime Barrel
-###				C	Sprite Warning Label
-Specific to Status Effect
-If label too small, use barrel color and pattern
-###				C	Status Effect (ExtraVarString)
-This will be important since this list will be used for several objects.
-###				C	Durability (ExtraVarString2)
-This can also be reused, e.g. for security cam
-####				C	Bombproof
-Not useful for barrels, but since this list will be reused
-####				C	Reinforced
-Requires 2-3 hits to explode rather than 1
-(Normal for most objects, generally only useful for barrels)
-####				C	Steel-Cased
-Requires an explosion to destroy
-####				C	Volatile
-Destroyed if you bump into it
 ##			C	Turret
 ###				C	Gun Type (ExtraVarString)
 ####				C	Flamethrower